seasketch/geoprocessing/website/docs/Migrating.md

 ## Initial upgrade

-An existing project will be pinned to a specific version of the geoprocessing library in package.json, under `devDependencies`.
+Your project will be pinned to a specific version of the geoprocessing library in package.json, under `devDependencies`.
 To update to the latest version you can simply run:

 ```bash
 npm update @seasketch/geoprocessing@latest